The Best Hobbies for Women Over 50 and Beyond! (2026)

 There are a ton of Photography classes available on Skillshare

-Many famous artists didn’t pick up a brush until much later.
-Safe to say, it’s never too late to start.
+Many famous artists didn’t pick up a brush until much later in life.
+Safe to say, it’s never too late to start this enriching pastime!

-I have always been in awe of abstract art and recently started my painting journey.
+I have always been in awe of abstract art and have just recently started my painting journey.
 I have no idea where it’s going, but I’m having fun.
-There is a wealth of information available online to help you start painting.

 Here are some of my favorite online art/painting resources: